IWHR Graduate Teaching Fellowships

 Fellows must have excellent organizational, communication, and writing skills.
 Fellows must have earned a J.D. from a U.S. university and be members of the D.C. bar, or take steps to apply for membership in the D.C. bar (through examination or waiver) upon being accepted for the position.
 At least two years of relevant, post-law school experience strongly preferred.

-Submit a resume, official law school transcript, writing sample, and a detailed statement of interest.
+Submit a resume, official law school transcript, and a detailed statement of interest.
 The next available two-year fellowship position will begin in the summer of 2014, applications will be accepted beginning the next academic year.

 Materials should be directed to: